igorfed/AI4Climate_/doc/datasets.md

 ## Preparing the dataset

 This approach uses DCNN implementations to detect flood waters on surveillance images seen from the perspective of cell phones.
-To demonstrate the approach, we trained the DCNN on **1947** flooding images collected from the Internet and manually labeled (CARLO, carlo.navarra@liu.se) and applied it to ....
+To demonstrate the approach, we trained the DCNN on **1947** flooding images collected from the Internet and manually labeled (CARLO,  https://liu.se/en/research/ai4climateadaptation) and applied it to ....

 To provide examples of dry ground, **400** images of urban landscape without flooding was added from the Cityscapes dataset (in Berlin, Munich, Mainz and Bonn cities).
 To provide more tests in CNN tuning we used **441** roadway flooding dataset.</br>